MatheusHeenrique/MemoryReader/README.md

 The `MemoryReader` class is designed to facilitate reading memory from running programs on Windows.
 This class provides developers with an efficient way to access data from the memory of running processes, which is useful for applications such as real-time monitoring, debugging, game stats reading, and more.

 The class has two main methods:
-- **`getFinalAddress(processName, baseOffset, offsets)`**: Calculates and retrieves the final memory address starting from a base address and using a list of pointers.
+- **`GetFinalAddress(processName, baseOffset, offsets)`**: Calculates and retrieves the final memory address starting from a base address and using a list of pointers.
-- **`readMemory(processName, address, size)`**: Reads the content of a specific memory address after it has been determined, either through a fixed address or by using `getFinalAddress`.
+- **`ReadMemory(processName, address, size)`**: Reads the content of a specific memory address after it has been determined, either through a fixed address or by using `GetFinalAddress`.

 Please note that reading memory requires appropriate permissions and should be used responsibly to avoid unintended consequences, such as application crashes.